dry states in india

 Gujarat as a Dry State: Fact or Fiction?

-Since its establishment in 1960, Gujarat is the first dry state in India to ban alcohol in India & has maintained a prohibition law, which has not prevented residents from drinking alcohol.
+Since its establishment in 1960, Gujarat has been the first dry state in India to ban alcohol and & has maintained a prohibition law, which has not prevented residents from drinking alcohol.
 One of the widely acknowledged facts about the state is the significant level of alcohol consumption within its borders.
 It was argued that prohibition imposed limitations that increased consumer risks and widened the black market.

 It’s essential to consider the alcohol ban from an economic standpoint because Gujarat has always had a laser-like focus on its economy.
 It also has an indirect impact on foreign investment.
 Gujarat would draw even more foreign investors without prohibition because it represents a significant cultural shift for them.